Best time to visit Mauritius

 Note that the west and north coasts are warmer and drier than the east and south coasts.
 In the summer, the cooling southeast trade winds make the east coast pleasant and perfect for watersports, but the south and east can be chilly and windy in winter.
 The north and west coasts are more sheltered in winter, meanwhile, but can get stiflingly hot and humid in summer.
 Most rain falls in the highlands, with Curepipe the rainiest of the inland towns.

-Festivals and holidays in Mauritius
+Festivals and vacations in Mauritius

 Mauritius is a multicultural society, with religious festivals for the different groups held year-round.
 Dates vary annually depending on religious calendars.
 Visitors are welcome to attend any of the major public festivals, and it may be worth timing a visit to coincide with one of the more spectacular ones listed below.